 “Each hiring entity I work for is different.
 Each has a different agenda and wants a different thing.
 It’s important to adjust,” Ziccardi said.

-He added that it’s especially important to remain adaptable if you’re a Notary signing agent who plans to work with many different types of transactions, such as refinancings, home purchases, or estate planning documents.
+He added that it’s especially important to remain adaptable if you’re a Notary Signing Agent who plans to work with many different types of transactions, such as refinancings, home purchases, or estate planning documents.
 “You can stick to one format if you work for one entity, and handle one type of loan only,” he said.
 “But if you handle different things, there’s a whole gamut of situations you’ll have to deal with.”

 Sometimes, dealing with a situation means telling the customer “No.” Many signers, despite good intentions, don’t always have a clear understanding of the rules Notaries must follow.
-This means some requests have to be turned down because the Notary can’t do it without violating the law — and afterwards the Notary has to deal diplomatically with a frustrated customer.
+This means some requests have to be turned down because the Notary can’t do it without violating the law — and afterward, the Notary has to deal diplomatically with a frustrated customer.

 “I told him that he wasn’t just talking to a regular Joe on the street — he was talking to a Notary and what he was asking was highly illegal,” Ziccardi said.
 He complained to the escrow officer working on the transaction, warning that the broker was asking for illegal notarizations and was likely to get people involved with the loan in trouble.
-He urged other Notaries to walk away from anyone asking you to break the law.
+He urged other Notaries to walk away from anyone asking them to break the law.

 “I think this kind of thing has happened to almost all Notaries at one time or another.
 But you don’t want to work with people like that,” Ziccardi said.